nekonenene/ansible-playbook-cryptocurrency/README.md

-# Ansible playbook for Bitcoin / DASH
+# Ansible Playbooks for Cryptocurrency TestNet Node

 Let's build your cryptocurrency node with Ansible!